Armenia: First Republic of Armenia

 In 1920, Turkish nationalist forces invaded the fledgling Armenian republic from the east.
-Turkish forces under the command of Kazım Karabekir captured Armenian territories that Russia had annexed in the aftermath of the 1877–1878 Russo-Turkish War and occupied the old city of Alexandropol (present-day Gyumri).
-The violent conflict finally concluded with the Treaty of Alexandropol on 2 December 1920.
-The treaty forced Armenia to disarm most of its military forces, cede all former Ottoman territory granted to it by the Treaty of Sèvres, and to give up all the "Wilsonian Armenia" granted to it at the Sèvres treaty.
-Simultaneously, the Soviet Eleventh Army, under the command of Grigoriy Ordzhonikidze, invaded Armenia at Karavansarai (present-day Ijevan) on 29 November.
-By 4 December, Ordzhonikidze's forces entered Yerevan and the short-lived Armenian republic collapsed.
+Under the command of Kâzım Karabekir, they captured the Armenian territories that Imperial Russia had annexed in 1878 and occupied Alexandropol (today Gyumri).
+Hostilities finally concluded with the Treaty of Alexandropol on 2 December 1920.
+The treaty forced Armenia to disarm most of its military forces and to cede all former Ottoman territory granted to it by the Treaty of Sèvres.
+Simultaneously, the 11th Red Army, led by Sergo Ordzhonikidze, invaded Armenia at Karavansarai (today Ijevan) on 29 November.
+By early December, Ordzhonikidze's forces entered Yerevan and the short-lived Armenian republic collapsed.